TIP | British Wreck Commissioner's Inquiry

 Image - Professor J. Harvard Biles - Assessor.
 Image - R. Adm.
 S. A. Gough-Calthorpe - Assessor.

-Professor J. Harvard Biles----- R. Adm.
-S.A.
-Gough-Calthorpe
+Professor J. Harvard Biles

-(Chair: Naval Architecture -----------(Royal Navy: Retired)
+(Chair: Naval Architecture

-at Glasgow)--
+at Glasgow)

 Image - Edward C. Chaston - Assessor.
 Image - Captain A. W. Clarke - Assessor.
 Image - Cmdr.
 F. C. A. Lyon - Assessor.

-(Senior Engineer Assessor) -------(Trinity [House] Master ------(Royal Navy: Retired)
+(Senior Engineer Assessor)

 Illustrated London News